rsshrestha23/seo-helper/README.md

 #For static seo component use SEO().
 It requires  two parameter one is title and another is description.
 #FOR dynamic seo component use DynamicSEO().
-It requires three agruments.
-One for the title, second is for description and third is for metas
+It requires two agruments.
+One for the title and second one is meta which is array of object

 #OpenGraph tags (marked with og:) are crawled by Facebook whenever you share a link through Messenger/ Facebook:
 meta={[